cheesemans/ansible/README.md

 # Ansible playbook to provision laptops

 ## To do
-- Remap tab to esc
-- Roles instead of tasks to be more ansible-esque?
+* Roles instead of tasks to be more ansible-esque?
-- Integrate old tasks into new setup playbook
+* Integrate old tasks into new setup playbook

 ## How to run